MathieuFortune/mathieufortune.github.io/_posts/2024-09-06-design-sprint.md

   {% include callout.html variant="compact" text="Untapped expertise of internal carbon science experts" %}
 </div>

-These challenges reflected Carbon Direct's broader aim of productizing deep scientific expertise and bespoke advisory solutions into a scalable SaaS platform.
-I was excited by the opportunity to show how we could achieve this while identifying the ideal customer profile for maximum impact.
+Behind all of this sat a bigger question for the company: could its deep scientific expertise and bespoke advisory work be turned into a scalable product?
+This sprint was a first test of that.

 ## Approach and Methodology

-To rapidly align the team and leverage internal expertise under tight timelines, I adapted the Design Sprint to focus on the Understand, Sketch, and Decide phases.
-Tailoring the Design Sprint would let us:
+A full Design Sprint would not have worked here.
+We had no product to test and no users lined up, and we needed alignment more than validation.
+So I kept the Understand, Sketch, and Decide phases and dropped the rest.
+That gave us room to:

-- Gather existing customer insights and identify past decarbonization efforts
+- Gather what the company already knew about customers and past decarbonization efforts
-- Accelerate the team's learning curve by engaging carbon science experts
+- Get the team up the learning curve fast by putting carbon scientists in the room
-- Make rapid decisions to move forward despite uncertainty
+- Make decisions and keep moving despite the uncertainty
-- Focus on translating domain expertise into compelling platform features
+- Focus on turning domain expertise into concrete platform features

-I facilitated collaborative Miro workshops to map the problem space, sketch solutions, and define a roadmap.
-I also conducted individual interviews with cross-functional stakeholders to gather insights and validate assumptions.
+I ran the group sessions as Miro workshops over Zoom, and held one-on-one interviews with stakeholders between sessions to gather insights and check our assumptions.

 {% include figures.html images="/images/illus-design-sprint-plan.png" captions="Default schedule of a Design Sprint" tier="wide" %}

 ## Process & Execution

-Each day of the sprint, our process centered around key activities:
+Each day of the sprint centered on a few key activities:

 <ol class="timeline wide">
   <li>
     <p class="timeline__title">Insight Collection and Problem Definition</p>
     <ul>
-      <li>I conducted in-depth research to clarify the broad problem definition</li>
+      <li>I gathered existing research to sharpen the problem definition</li>
-      <li>Together with the team, we identified market opportunities and aligned them with company OKRs</li>
+      <li>Together, we mapped market opportunities against company OKRs</li>
-      <li>I created iterative customer journey maps focusing on the decarbonization phase</li>
+      <li>I drafted customer journey maps focused on the decarbonization phase</li>
-      <li>We developed persona cards for primary and secondary users</li>
+      <li>We wrote persona cards for primary and secondary users</li>
-      <li>I mapped the existing advisory team process to identify gaps and opportunities</li>
+      <li>I mapped how the advisory team worked at the time to spot gaps and opportunities</li>
     </ul>
   </li>
   <li>
     <p class="timeline__title">Problem Mapping and Goal Setting</p>
     <ul>
-      <li>I facilitated a session to define the long-term goal for the project</li>
+      <li>I ran a session to set the long-term goal for the project</li>
-      <li>We created a comprehensive map of actors and actions leading to the end goal</li>
+      <li>We mapped the actors and actions leading to that goal</li>
-      <li>I prepared targeted questions for team input in upcoming sessions</li>
+      <li>I prepared targeted questions for the expert sessions ahead</li>
     </ul>
   </li>
   <li>
     <p class="timeline__title">Expert Consultation and Problem Targeting</p>
     <ul>
-      <li>I presented the problem map to stakeholders in individual interviews</li>
+      <li>I walked stakeholders through the problem map in one-on-one interviews</li>
-      <li>We collected and documented stakeholder feedback</li>
+      <li>We documented their feedback</li>
-      <li>I guided the team in transforming feedback into "How Might We" (HMW) statements</li>
+      <li>We turned that feedback into "How Might We" (HMW) statements</li>
-      <li>Together, we organized HMW statements into categories</li>
+      <li>We grouped the statements into categories</li>
-      <li>We selected a specific target HMW statement to focus on in the sketching session</li>
+      <li>We picked one target statement to carry into the sketching session</li>
     </ul>
   </li>
   <li>
     <p class="timeline__title">Solution Ideation</p>
     <ul>
-      <li>I led a review of insights gathered throughout the week</li>
+      <li>I opened with a review of everything we had learned during the week</li>
       <li>I facilitated a team sketching session to generate solution ideas</li>
-      <li>We connected ideas with personas, customer journey, and unique differentiators</li>
+      <li>We tied the strongest ideas back to the personas, the journey map, and our differentiators</li>
     </ul>
   </li>
   <li>
     <p class="timeline__title">Concept Refinement and Presentation</p>
     <ul>
-      <li>I transformed our sketches into a cohesive flowchart diagram</li>
+      <li>I turned our sketches into a single flowchart</li>
-      <li>I developed comprehensive wireframes incorporating key insights and ideas</li>
+      <li>I built wireframes around the key insights and ideas</li>
-      <li>We presented the flowchart and wireframes to the internal team</li>
+      <li>We presented both to the internal team</li>
       <li>We delivered the final presentation to leadership</li>
     </ul>
   </li>